-Frenchs Forest is currently undergoing a transformation with roads & infrastructure being upgraded for the state of the art Northern Beaches Hospital which is due for completion in 2018.
-A proposed new Town Centre is on the drawing board, making Frenchs Forest a highly sought after suburb.
+Frenchs Forest is currently undergoing a transformation with roads & infrastructure being upgraded for the state of the art Northern Beaches Hospital.
+A proposed new Town Centre is on the drawing board, making Frenchs Forest a highly sought-after suburb.

 For a more in depth analysis click here

 Govenor Phillip was among the first group of men to traverse the area in April 1788, but it was not until 1853 that brothers Simeon and James Pearce bought 81ha in the area.

 In 1856, James French, after whom the suburb takes its name, bought 17ha adjoining the Pearce's land.
 French set about developing a timber industry and felled the tall trees for which the area was noted.
 He established two sawmills, from which the timber was carted by bullocks to a wharf at Bantry Bay and shiped to other parts of the harbour.

 The first permanent residents of Frenchs Forest were William and Hannah Hews and their three children.
 Hews and his family arrived at Frenchs Forest in 1885, the proud owners of 4ha bought from James French for £200.
 Hews later bought another 8ha from French.
 Hews established a brickworks at Frenchs Forest, from where the bricks were carted to Manly, Narrabeen or to punt at The Spit.
 The brickworks employed upward of 40 people, who were housed in small cottages for the married men and a dormitory for the single men.

 Suddenly the Forest was a community of at least 50 people and several houses and cottages, centred around Hews and his brickworks.
 The brickworks ceased operating during World War I when the clay for the bricks ran out.